 Michael Baugh CDBC CPDT-KSA

 We punish, or attempt to punish, all the time.
 And we aim our vitriol all over the place, not just at our dogs.
-A guy tries to cut us off in traffic and we honk or we flip him off or both.
-If he stops we are reinforced.
+A guy tries to cut us off in traffic and we honk or we flip him off, or both.
+If he stops, we are reinforced.
 We may feel better even if he doesn’t.
-Our dog barks – we yell – he stops.
+Our dog barks; we yell; he stops.
 Our behavior is reinforced.
-Dog pulls – yank collar – he slows.
+Dog pulls; yank the leash; he slows.
 You see where this is going.

 We get hooked on punishment.
-In some cases we can’t even think about how to influence behavior any other way.
+Sometimes, we can’t even think about how to influence behavior any other way.
 And as Dr. Susan Friedman (2010) notes, punishment doesn’t help us teach our dog what we want him to do.
 Stop barking.
 Stop pulling.
 Okay, but now what?
 What do we want the dog to do?

-And there are other problems, especially when it comes to how fear and pain in the name of training can affect our dog.
+And there are other problems, especially with how fear and pain in the name of training can affect our dog.
 Studies dating back decades point to the emotional damage fear and pain have on the dog being punished.
-The data is clear, not only as it relates to dogs but other species including human children.
-The use of physical violence as a means of training correlates with anxiety related behavior in dogs (Hiby et al., 2004).
-Specifically there is a relationship between physical punishment and aggression in dogs (Hsu and Sun, 2010).
-In many cases using confrontational training techniques can elicit an immediate aggressive response from the dog, putting the human in danger (Herron, Shofer, Riesner, 2009).
+The data is clear, not only as it relates to dogs but other species, including human children.
+Using physical violence as a means of training correlates with anxiety related behavior in dogs (Hiby et al., 2004).
+Specifically, there is a relationship between physical punishment and aggression in dogs (Hsu and Sun, 2010).
+Many times, using confrontational training techniques can elicit an immediate aggressive response from the dog, putting the human in danger (Herron, Shofer, Riesner, 2009).

-So what are we, the punishment addicted, to do?
+So what are we, the punishment addict, to do?
 Admit to the problem?
 Make amends?
 Begin behaving differently?
 I’m not being cheeky.
 The answer to all is, “yes.”

 The Science of behavior change is unambiguous.
-It points us clearly and unashamedly in the direction of positive reinforcement training.
+It points us clearly and unashamedly toward positive reinforcement training.
 Like the old and outdated ways, it too yields quick results.
 But the effects are lasting.
 Positive reinforcement is also the communication tool we are looking for to teach our dogs what we want them to do.
 There are no unanswered questions.
-Instead of barking, come here – lie down – relax.
-Instead of pulling – walk here – keep an eye on me.
-And, the side effects?
-They are nothing short of delightful – joy, enthusiasm, and an eagerness in our dogs for learning.
+Instead of barking, come here; lie down; relax.
+Instead of pulling; walk here; keep an eye on me.
+And the side effects?
+They are nothing short of delightful—joy, enthusiasm, and an eagerness in our dogs for learning.

 As the cliché goes, it’s up to us.
 We can learn.
 We can get hooked on today’s training methods and leave yesterday’s in the dust.
 We can take on the burden, a light one at that, of learning some new skills.
 We can take the burden off our dogs.
 The allure of positive reinforcement training: seeing our dogs behave better, thrive, and succeed.
 That, too, can be very reinforcing.